vero-nika-2828/GlottoLotto_Matching-game/README.md

 7. I want to be able to return to main menu easily
 8. I want to be able to replay the game of the same level
 9. I want the new game to have the cards in different places so it doesn't become too easy to find a match
-10. I want to see clearly what I seleceted
+10. I want to see clearly what I selected
 11. I want to know how to pronounce each word
 12. I want to know when I got the match
 13. I want to know when I didn't get the match